-11.3.14.
+10.3.15.
 Changes in Course Registration Once a Term Begins for Students Enrolled in Four-Term Calendar Courses

-All rules and regulations in section 10.3 apply to students enrolled in four-term calendar graduate courses, except for the following:
+All rules and regulations in section 9.3 apply to students enrolled in four-term calendar graduate courses, except for the following:

 The length of the add/drop period and the drop period for any term in a four-term calendar is determined by proportionally scaling the associated periods from those for semesters based on the number of days in the terms.
 The Registrar will provide a website that will specify these periods based on the number days in the term.
 In addition, students may withdraw from a course until the end of the drop period from the start of the term unless they have been charged with a violation of the Academic Integrity Code.
-After the drop period, students may withdraw from a course only by permission of the Associate Dean of the academic Unit, and only in cases of well-documented emergencies beyond the student's control.
+After the drop period, students may withdraw from a course only by permission of the Associate Dean of the Academic Unit, and only in cases of well-documented emergencies beyond the student's control.

-11.3.15.
+10.3.16.
 Interruption of Studies for Students in Four-Term Calendar Courses, Programs, or Certificates

-All rules and regulations in section 10.4 apply to students enrolled in four-term calendar graduate programs and certificates except for the following:
+All rules and regulations in section 9.4 apply to students enrolled in four-term calendar

+American University Academic Rules and Regulations for Graduate StudentsPage 41graduate programs and certificates except for the following:

-- Graduate students who take temporary leaves or separate from the University during a term for which they are enrolled must apply with the Office of the Registrar to change their status. - For any type of temporary leave, the period is limited to four terms, either consecutive or non-consecutive, to remain enrolled in the program. - Students may request leave no later than within the add/drop period in the term in which the temporary leave will begin. - Long-term military temporary leaves may be extended beyond the four-term limit.
+- Graduate students who take temporary leaves or separate from the University during a term for which they are enrolled must apply with the Office of the Registrar to change their status. - For any type of temporary leave, the period is limited to four terms, either consecutive or non-consecutive, to remain enrolled in the program. - Students may request leave no later than the end of the add/drop period in the term in which the temporary leave will begin. - Long-term military temporary leaves may be extended beyond the four term limit. - A student may take up to six terms of leave if at least two of the terms are medical leave with approval of the Associate Dean.
+The student needs approval of both the Associate Dean and the DGS to take any additional terms of medical leave.